deepuav/km-mavros/README.md

 - Since 2019-01-03 (0.28.0) support for Indigo by master not guaranteed.
 Consider update to more recent distro.
 - 2020-01-01 version 1.0.0 released, please see [#1369][iss1369] for reasons and its purpose.
 - 2021-05-28 version 2.0.0 released, it's the first alpha release for ROS2.
+- 2025-04-08 KM-mavors V1.0
+   1、Clarify the coordinate system transformation from the North-East-Down (NED) to the North-East-Up (ENU) system.
+Transform from the original aviation coordinate system to the coordinate system of robots and autonomous driving vehicles.
+After the processing is completed, perform a reverse transmission.
+   2、Directly obtain the local pose, linear velocity, acceleration, and covariance using the odom message of PX4.
+Previously, the pose was obtained from separate position and attitude statements, which led to the problem of time asynchrony, and there was no covariance data.
+   3、Directly publish the odom data of PX4 as MAVROS pose and odom data without additional calculation and transformation, reducing the consumption of computing resources.